Probability measures on the path space and the sticky particle system: Abstract

 \section{Abstract}

-We study collections of finitely many point masses that move freely in space and stick together when they collide via perfectly inelastic collisions.
-We establish a uniform bound on the mass average of the total variation of the velocities of particle trajectories.
-This estimate is then employed to reinterpret weak solutions of the sticky particle system
+We study collections of point masses which move freely along the real line and stick together when they collide via perfectly inelastic collisions.
+We quantify the way particles stick together and explain how to associate a probability measure on the space of continuous paths to such a collection of evolving point masses.
+These observations lead to a new method of designing solutions to the sticky particle system in one spatial dimension which have nonincreasing kinetic energy and satisfy an entropy inequality.

-as probability measures on an appropriate path space.
-In one spatial dimension, we also show that these equations have solutions $\rho$ and $v$ satisfying given initial conditions for which $t\mapsto v(\cdot,t){_\#}\rho_t$ is a function with values in the 1--Wasserstein space of quantifiably finite variation.